Network Flow

 Flow Network Basics

 A flow network is a directed graph where each edge has a capacity.
-Flow travels from a source (S) to a sink (T).
-Click an edge to adjust its flow!
+Flow travels from a source to a sink, obeying capacity constraints and conservation laws.
+Click edges to adjust flow and observe how the constraints interact.

 Click an edge to select it, then use controls below to adjust flow